Artifactory Security

 You cannot configure a self-signed certificate in Artifactory SaaS

-If you are using Artifactory SaaS (as opposed to an self-hosted installation), you will not be able to proxy resources that use untrusted (i.e. ,self-signed) certificates since you do not have access to the Artifactory SaaS JVM truststore.
+If you are using Artifactory SaaS (as opposed to a self-managed installation), you cannot proxy resources that use untrusted (self-signed) certificates because you do not have access to the Artifactory SaaS JVM truststore.

 For information on how to configure additional Artifactory security settings, see Security Keys Management.